holidayextras/make-up/README.md

     npm install make-up --save-dev

 Any existing eslint ruleset will be removed from the current directory upon installation.
+You should ignore `.eslintrc` and `.eslintcache` from your version control system.

 ### Consume